fl4p/fugu-mppt-firmware/doc/Serial Console.md

   from the output to the input (bat to solar).
 * `mppt` switches back to MPP tracking mode

 # Telnet

+Use any telnet client to connect on port 23.
+No password is required.
+Only one connection at a time.

-from Home Assistant:
+Connect from Home Assistant:

 * install "Terminal & SSH" add-on
 * in add-on Configuration add `busybox-extras` to Packages